carmelo0x63/OllamaGUI/README.md

   	Meta Llama 3 Version Release Date: April 18, 2024
 ```

-**NOTE**: to improve consistency and keep disk space utilization at a minimum, one location is recommended to hold all the model files.
-In this implementation the chosen location is `/usr/share/ollama/`.
-For instance:
+Inside the container, models are stored under `/root/.ollama/models/blobs/` by default.
+On the host, the corresponding directory is `/usr/share/ollama/models/blobs`.
+**NOTE**: One way to control where models are stored is to set the `OLLAMA_MODELS` environment variable.
 ```
 $ ls -lh /usr/share/ollama/models/blobs
 total 4.4G